MahnazHabibi/MutationAnalysis/Read_me.txt

 Feature_Matrix : each array of feature matrix  x_{ij} represents and the j-th feature of the i-th genes.

+laplac  : The Laplacian Score for each feature

-LS  :  The Laplacian Score for each feature.
+LS  :  The Laplacian Score for each gene.

 ===============================================================================